 This weapon becomes extremely useful once the player has raised their Science level to 80, granting them access to all elemental damage types while retaining the hammer’s special knockdown effect.
 While swinging it around like a madman to cycle through different elements is already pretty satisfying, charging up the Prismatic Hammer’s power attack releases a blast of energy capable of hitting targets from a distance.

 AWP – Counter-Strike

 The gun’s design is based on a variant of a law enforcement sniper rifle manufactured by Accuracy International of the United Kingdom.
-While its look has been tweaked over the years, the high-powered bolt-action sniper rifle still retains its reputation for being the best “high risk, high reward” weapon in Counter-Strike.
+While the look has been tweaked over the years, the high-powered bolt-action sniper rifle still holds its reputation for being the best “high risk, high reward” weapon in Counter-Strike.

 The Service Weapon – Control